Constraining Dark Matter properties with the first generation of stars: Equilibration timescale and lower bounds on annihilation cross section

 \section{Equilibration timescale and lower bounds on annihilation cross section}

 Our formalism relies on the assumption of an efficient equilibration between capture and annihilations/evaporation of dark matter.
-This leads to a time independent number of DM particle in side the star, and to a simple form of the heating injected by DM annihilations, as presented in Eq.~(\ref{eq:LDMeqCtot}).
-In this section we investigate the conditions under which the timescale for this equilibration is much shorter than the lifetime of the star.
+This leads to a time independent number of DM particles inside the star, and to a simple form of the heating injected by DM annihilations, as presented in Eq.~(\ref{eq:LDMeqCtot}).
+In this section, we investigate the conditions under which the timescale for this equilibration is much shorter than the lifetime of the star.